MyWebIntelligence/MyWebIntelligencePython/README.md

 # My Web Intelligence

 MyWebIntelligence is a tool to create projects for research in digital humanities.
-A Sqlite database browser like https://sqlitebrowser.org/.
+A Sqlite database browser like https://sqlitebrowser.org/ may be useful.

 ## Activate your Virtual Environment